Wimba (Blackboard Collaborate) Instructor

 How Do I Rename My Archives?

-Who Can I Contact for Help with Wimba?
+Who Can I Contact for Help with Wimba(Blackboard Collaborate)?

 Wimba was purchased by Blackboard and has been merged with Elluminate Live! into a new platform called Blackboard Collaborate.
-Wimba will be available until 2015, so Montana Tech is still using Wimba.
-However, in Moodle 2, you might see the name, Blackboard Collaborate.
+Wimba is now being phased out and being replaced by Blackboard Collaborate.

 Instructors and students should use quality USB headsets with echo cancelling and background noise reduction with attached microphones.
 The built-in speakers and microphones on some of the newer laptops will work with Wimba eliminating the need for headsets.

 You can use either Mozilla Firefox or some versions of Internet Explorer and Google Chrome.
 Blackboard Collaborate’s full guide on what browsers and OS’s are supported can be found by clicking here.